Terms and Conditions

 a) Add 1.5% to the outstanding balance and add a further 1.5% to any outstanding balance on the first day of each calendar month thereafter.

-b) Hand the account to a collection agency or solicitor if, at its absolute discretion, it feels this is necessary and it will add all charges and fees to the outstanding balance.
+b) Hand the account to a collection agency or solicitor if, at its absolute discretion, if it feels this is necessary, and it will add all charges and fees to the outstanding balance.

-18. The Funerals Market Investigation Order 2021 – CMA Order (Competition and Markets Authority) – The company has complied with all the order has asked for us to have in place, for the client to gain transparency within the company and its costs.
+18. The Funerals Market Investigation Order 2021 – Competition and Markets Authority (CMA) Order – The Company has complied with all the order has asked for it to have in place for the Client to gain transparency within the company and its costs.
+For example:

-Our prices are displayed clearly online and within our funeral premises.
-We offer the CMA recommended funeral
+The Company’s prices are displayed clearly online and within its funeral premises.
+The Company offers the CMA recommended funeral.

-The standardised price list can clearly be found on our website and displayed in our funeral premises.
+The standardised price list can clearly be found on the Company’s website and displayed in its funeral premises.

-Our payment terms are stated clearly on our terms and conditions.
+The Company’s payment terms are stated clearly on its terms and conditions.

-Disclosure of interests are displayed in our funeral premises.
+Disclosure of interests are displayed in the Company’s funeral premises.

-19. Complaint’s procedure – The Company is a member of SAIF (The National Society of Allied and Independent Funeral Directors) and support the complaints and conciliation procedures of their Code of Practice and their Resolve service (copy supplied).
-However, nothing in this Contract impinges on the statutory rights under the Consumer Rights Act 2015 and other legislation.
+19. Complaints’ procedure – The Company is a member of The National Society of Allied and Independent Funeral Directors (SAIF) and supports the complaints and conciliation procedures of the SAIF Code of Practice and its Resolve service (copy supplied).
+However, nothing in this contract impinges on the statutory rights under the Consumer Rights Act 2015 and other legislation.
 Those rights remain unaffected.